corda/corda-docs-portal/content/en/docs/corda-enterprise/4.5/node/setup/corda-configuration-fields.md

 ## Tuning

-Tuning is a section withing the Corda Node configuration file that contains performance tuning parameters for Corda Enterprise Nodes.
+Tuning is a section within the Corda Node configuration file that contains performance tuning parameters for Corda Enterprise Nodes.

 ## `backchainFetchBatchSize`